 Let’s look at bamboo and cotton sheets to help you find the perfect sheets.

 Bamboo sheets are usually made of rayon, lyocell, and modal materials.
 These fabrics are cultivated from bamboo fibers, which make them an eco-friendly alternative to cotton sheets.
 What’s great about bamboo plants is they grow pretty fast on their own and do not require irrigation, pesticides, or fertilizers.

 Along with being sustainable, bamboo sheets provide several health benefits since they are both antifungal and antibacterial.
-Using these hypoallergenic sheets will be easy to keep mold, mildew, and other bacteria from damaging your mattress.
 Bamboo sheets will also be good for allergy sufferers since bamboo is hypoallergenic.
+In other words, using these hypoallergenic sheets will be easy to keep mold, mildew, and other bacteria from damaging your mattress.

 These sheets also have an irresistibly soft feel, a nice change from coarse cotton sheets.
 This is especially good for sensitive skin sleepers who may enjoy the material’s plush feel.
 Since bamboo is so soft, it’s likely that it won’t irritate your skin.